songjiaxina/libviso-with-pointcloud/README.md

 Besides,to build this project, you need the followings:

 #### Pangolin
-We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
+We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and interface.
 Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.

 #### OpenCV
-We use [OpenCV] to simply to read and displat image.
+We use [OpenCV] to simply read and display image.

 #### Eigen3
 Download and install instructions can be found at: http://eigen.tuxfamily.org.

 #### C++11 or C++0x Compiler
-We use the new thread and chrono functionalities of C++11.
+We use the some functionalities of C++11.

 ## Build